 What simple steps can parents take to protect their kids’ eyes from overexposure to electronic screens?

-One in 7 respondents said their 3- to 18-year-olds haven’t had a vision test in two years!!
+One in 7 parents said their 3- to 18-year-olds haven’t had a vision test in two years!!
 Yet half of respondents acknowledged that screen time has a big impact on their child’s eye health.

 “Many parents may not be aware of both the short- and long-term health issues linked to excessive screen time, including its effect on children’s eyes,” said Sarah Clark.
-She is co-director of the C.S.
-Mott Children’s Hospital National Poll on Children’s Health at University of Michigan Health.
+Sarah is co-director of the C.S.
+Mott Children’s Hospital National Poll on Children’s Health at the University of Michigan Health.
 “Our findings suggest that some parents may have inaccurate perceptions of activities that affect their child’s eye health and vision and how to minimize risks,” Clark said in a poll news release.
 The new poll addressed many overlooked vision risks, including bright light.
 Experts suggest that more time on screens and less time outdoors may increase kids’ risk for nearsightedness (myopia), which can lead to more serious eye problems later on.
 Research suggests that outdoor time can protect against it.
 Such a simple solution to an important problem!

 “Parents should encourage at least one to two hours of outdoor time per day because exposure to natural light benefits eye development,” Clark said.
 Dr. Clark urges parents to enforce family rules to ensure kids have a sustained period of time away from screens during the day.
 “This is especially important during summer months when they are off from school and may have less structured downtime,” Clark added.
 Less than a third of the 2,002 respondents also agreed that wearing sunglasses outdoors significantly impacted children’s vision and eye health.
 Only 2 in 5 have their child wear UV-protective eyewear when outside.
 YIKES.
 KIDS.
 NEED.
 SUNGLASSES.
 TOO.
 Transitions lenses are optimal for kids who wear glasses!

-“It’s important time to think about myopia risks for children because kids with this condition often become more nearsighted over time,” said Dr. Olivia Killeen, an ophthalmologist at the University of Michigan Health’s Kellogg Eye Center in Ann Arbor.
+“It is important time to think about myopia risks for children because kids with this condition often become more nearsighted over time,” said Dr. Olivia Killeen, an ophthalmologist at the University of Michigan Health’s Kellogg Eye Center in Ann Arbor.
 “The age of myopia onset is the most significant predictor of severe myopia later in life.”

 Why is it essential to identify and treat vision problems as early as possible?
 Because undiagnosed issues can lead to severe eye conditions in the future, including permanent vision loss.
-Four in 5 parents said their child had an eye test during an appointment with a pediatrician or family doctor, while more than a quarter said their kids were tested at school or day care.
-These tests usually only generally measure distance vision —they don’t include the most important aspects of eye care such as the health of the eye, eye muscle function (how well the eyes work together), depth perception, or near vision.
+Four in 5 parents said their child had an eye test during an appointment with a pediatrician or family doctor, while more than a quarter said their kids were tested at school or daycare.
+School vision screenings generally measure distance vision —they do not include the most important aspects of eye care, such as the health of the eye, eye muscle functioning (how well the eyes work together), depth perception, or near vision.
 Therefore regular comprehensive eye examinations are incredibly important and parents should not rely solely on school-provided vision screenings.

 SOURCE: University of Michigan Health, news release, July 18, 2022